With the recent focus in the MINNEAPOLIS area on improving fuel economy, we've been told how important it is to maintain our tire pressure.

 If you don't want to make any modifications to your vehicle, you would need to focus on the wheels that would fit.
 With trucks, some people in MINNEAPOLIS like much bigger tires so they need a suspension lift.

-Also, most MINNEAPOLIS drivers don't realize that you need to keep the rolling diameter of your new tires – that's, like the overall height of the tire – very close to what came from the factory in order for your vehicle anti-lock brakes and stability control systems to work properly.
+Also, most MINNEAPOLIS drivers don't realize that you need to keep the rolling diameter of your new tires – the overall height of the tire – very close to what came from the factory in order for your vehicle's anti-lock brakes and stability control systems to work properly.